 Missed the first part?
 See Why This Isn’t Kyoto Cheapo (Or, a Free History of Edo Part 1) to catch up.

 This series is a work in progress.
-Let us know your thoughts, suggestions, and corrections in the comments below!
+Let us know your thoughts, discuss, make suggestions, and give us corrections on the community forum.

 Watch this next